 Next we should look at the data with View Log Values... of the Logs menu to check the log data.

 Set From at 4500 and To at 4520.
 Click OK.
 After a brief wait the log data will appear in a table.
-View Log Values... can handle 1000 levels of text - it is designed to check that the log data is correct;y imported.
-If a blank window appears after a wait just shorten the depth interval.
+View Log Values... can handle 1000 levels of text - it is designed to check that the log data is correctly imported.

 In the upper split window you will see some well information.

 The Setup Logs Tracks... menu item has options for log presentations.
 Click OK when finished.
-Experiment here to see which presentation best fits your log data, screen width and print paper size.
+Experiment here to see which presentation best fits your log data, screen width and print paper size if printing.

-Plot Which Logs?... allows the user to decide which logs to plot, the color, track and scale.
-If Logarithmic scale is checked the log will always plot in Track 2.
+Plot Which Logs?... allows the user to decide which logs to plot by checking the checkbox, selcting the Color, Weight (trace width 1-3), Track and Left and Right Scale.
+If Logarithmic is checked the log will always plot in Track 2.
 Logarithmic scale is not appropriate for logs that contain values at or below zero.
 You may need to scroll to reach the OK button at the bottom of the dialog box.
-The Backups checkbox gives the option to plot the logs and Calculated Curves without backup curves.
+The "Backups" checkbox gives the option to plot the logs and Calculated Curves without backup curves.
 This can tidy up a messy plot that has a lot of backup curve activity.
 Click OK when finished.

-With 1/500 of Plot Logs... plot from 4700-4850.
-Click OK when finished.
+With 1/500... of Plot Logs plot from 4700-4850.
+Type 4700 after From: and 4850 after To: and Click OK when finished.
 This is the pay zone and the water zone just below.
 The oil/water contact is somewhere within the shale starting at 4790 feet.
 Rw is around 1.0 to 1.5 ohm.m and Rmf is about 0.450 at reservoir temperature based on RT and Rxo Pickett plots that can be made later.